• preposterous •

 Meaning: 1.
 Outlandish, inconceivable, outrageous, perversely absurd, way, way, way beyond the bounds of reason in violation of all the laws of nature and logic.
 2. (Rare) In inverted or reverse order, what should be in first place in last place, having the cart before the horse.

 Notes: Have you ever wondered what preposterous things become later on, once they become really "posterous"?
 Today's word is what I call a "curve word" since, like a curve ball in baseball, it isn't what it seems to be.
 We are right to separate the prefix pre-, but if we do so, we also have to separate post for reasons the Word History will make clear.
 The adverb here is preposterously, and the only noun we have is preposterousness.

 In Play: In order to use today's Good Word accurately, its reference must be outlandishly absurd: "When I said that the boss's idea of manufacturing helicopter ejection seats was preposterous, everyone at the conference table glared at me."
-If you know someone else who subscribes to our Good Words, you can also use the original meaning of this word when speaking with them: "I've never heard of anything so preposterous: Mikey says that he has a preposterous nickel.
-How could he know?"
+If you know someone else who subscribes to our Good Words, you can also use the original meaning (2. above) of this word when speaking with them: "Billy ran to his favorite hideaway in the cave, but his parents discovered him by following his footprints preposterously."

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!